ml8/ml8.github.io/pages/index.md

 college](https://en.wikipedia.org/wiki/Liberal_arts_college#Distinguishing_characteristics)
 environments.

-As an engineer I'm a generalist, but I have a specific interest in distributed systems and associated problems of scale.
+As an engineer I have a specific interest in distributed systems and associated problems of scale.
+I enjoy making those problems of scale understandable and managable through abstractions that span bare metal to cloud.

-My academic background is in specification/verification of distributed algorithms with a particular interest in properties other than correctness.
+My academic background is theory--specification/verification of distributed algorithms with a particular interest in properties other than correctness.
+My industry work is the performance-oriented engineering of "internet-scale" systems.

 I do not use generative AI for my writing.